BDG

 Professional articles:

-Garber, B.D. and Deck, P. (in review 2024).
-Advance orientation (AO) improves efficacy, efficiency, and consumer satisfaction: “Preparing to Participate in a Court-ordered Parenting Plan Evaluation (PPE)”
+Garber, B.D. and Deck, P. (2025 in press).
+Advance orientation (AO) improves efficacy, efficiency, and consumer satisfaction: “Preparing to Participate in a Court-ordered Parenting Plan Evaluation (PPE).”
+Journal of the American Academy of Matrimonial Lawyers.

 Garber, B.D. & Simon, R.A.
 (2024).
 Moving Towards Consensus: Joining Bernet and Baker, Emery, and Griffin to better understand the dynamics of Parent-Child Contact Problems (PCCP).
 Family Transitions.